-Premiering at the TIFF before screening this past weekend at Fantastic Fest in Austin, Texas, I was a mediocre fan (yet enjoyed it quite a bit) for Inside directors Julien Maury and Alexandre Bustillo’s follow-up nightmare Livid, which went with atmosphere over gore.
+Premiering at the TIFF before screening this past weekend at Fantastic Fest in Austin, Texas, I was a fan of Inside directors Julien Maury and Alexandre Bustillo’s follow-up nightmare, Livid, which went with atmosphere over gore.

 Bloody D stringer Brad McHargue reports in from FF where he stands firm with the opposing crowd: The film fails to overcome the weak script.